mixu/cssbook/input/5-tricks.md

 *Floats* The columns themselves are simply `float: left` divs.
 Floats can be used to position boxes to the left and right edges of their container box.
 For grid frameworks, they are useful since floats are always stacked on the left side and can be set to have to occupy a particular percentage of the parent width.

 *Percentage-based width*.
 The grid columns have a `width` value defined as a percentage of the parent box.
 The framework ensures that the widths add up to `100%`, taking into account issues that can arise with rounding.
-This means that the columns will always fit onto a single row of in the grid framework and take up some divisor of the total width.
+This means that the columns will always fit onto a single row in the grid framework and take up some divisor of the total width.

 For example, in a 12-column layout, a 1-column float will have `1/12` of the available width (as a percentage) assigned to it.
 Placing a 4-column float with a 8-column float allows for a 33%:66% split of the available space.